 Habitat in all sizes, forms, textures and varieties are crucial to a healthy and balanced forest or lake, which has all these different things in countless variety.
 Big animals down to bugs they all co-exist in a balanced habitat full of variety.
 Artificial fish habitat works the same way, with more variety in all aspects, adding more life to the area.

-Fishiding habitat products are not bound by design, model specific molds, parts and pieces that have to manufactured and inventoried to produce products like the others.
-That type of consistant, same as the next production is definately not as favored by the end user....THE FISH!
+Fishiding habitat products are not bound by any single design, model specific molds, parts and pieces that have to manufactured and inventoried to produce habitat products like other companies.
+That type of consistent, same as the next production, is definitely not as favored by the end user....THE FISH!

-Some types of reclaimed materials seem to have no end, while others are gathered up on a posible one time transaction.
+Some types of reclaimed materials seem to have no end, while others are gathered up on a possible one time transaction.
 Utilizing reclaimed materials allows infinite variation and possibilities.

 Good fishing is generally where the area of cover is big, diverse, intricate and complex, leaving plenty of room for fisherman, big and small fish to co-exist.
-An area to vast and complex, for any predator to fully disect, always leaving numerous options for hunting and escape.
+An area too vast and complex for any predator to fully dissect, always leaving numerous options for hunting and escape.

-9.Vertical Height/Vertical stabilty on steep and un-even underwater terrain/fishing interference:
+9.Vertical Height/Vertical stability on steep and un-even underwater terrain/fishing interference:

 Height is important to fish on many facets.
 As fishermen we encounter days and times when fish are tightly tucked deep in cover, possibly more near the bottom.
 On other days the fish can be suspended midway through the water column, clearly outside the cover.
 Perfect depth is determined to be comfortable to fish when various criteria they desire can be met, which can change constantly depending on fish preferences..